NIVANorge/Mobius/README.md

 ## Compile a model, run it, and make some changes

-If the idea of compiling is offputting, and you want to just have a go with one of the pre-existing models, you can download them from (ftp://mobiserver.niva.no/) .
+If the idea of compiling is offputting, and you want to just have a go with one of the pre-existing models, you can download them from ftp://mobiserver.niva.no/ .

-**Note**: We know getting set up is cumbersome at the moment.
-We plan on creating a build and install system very soon which will make things much easier.

 ### First download a compiler